Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Convergence Analysis

 \end{enumerate}

-For the gossip (peer-to-peer) algorithms, there are some extra assumptions \cite{CommCompforDecent}: \begin{enumerate} \item \textbf{Symmetric doubly stochastic matrix:} The weighted matrix $W$ is a real double stochastic matrix that satisfies $W = W^T$ and $W\mathbf{1}=W$.
-Here the $W$ represents the communication topology of workers.
+For the gossip (peer-to-peer) algorithms, there are some extra assumptions ~\citep{CommCompforDecent}: \begin{enumerate} \item \textbf{Symmetric doubly stochastic matrix:} The communication topology among workers is represented by a weighted matrix $W$ that is a real symmetric doubly stochastic matrix satisfying $W = W^T$ and $W\mathbf{1}=W$.